Action of 8 May 1802

-The action of 27 May 1802 was a single-ship action which took place in the Mediterranean Sea, when a 36-gun Portuguese frigate, commanded by the French capitão de mar e guerra João Luís de Seguin Deshon, was captured by a 44-gun Algerian frigate, commanded by the privateer Raïs Hamidou.
+The action of 8 May 1802 was a single-ship action which took place in the Mediterranean Sea, when a 36-gun Portuguese frigate, commanded by the French capitão de mar e guerra João Luís de Seguin Deshon, was captured by a 44-gun Algerian frigate, commanded by the privateer Raïs Hamidou.

 Background

 In the year in which the Treaty of Amiens was concluded, 1802, the Portuguese sent to the Strait of Gibraltar a strong squadron, which in April was constituted by one ship of the line, two frigates and two brigantines.

 Due to an outbreak of typhus that was raging on board of the Portuguese ships, only the Cisne remained on patrol in the Strait area, despite also having part of the garrison on board sick or convalescent.
-It is in this scenario that on 5 May, the crew spots an unknown frigate, which is approaching the ship Portuguese during the night.
-This ship only at dawn, and already very close, declares its true identity: it was a privateer frigate of Algiers.
+On 5 May, the crew spotted an unknown frigate, which was approaching the Portuguese ship during the night.
+Only at dawn, and already very close range it would be recognized as a privateer frigate of Algiers.

-On 8 May, the frigate Nossa Senhora do Bom Despacho, better known as the Cisne, of 36 guns and 300 men of garrison, of which the commander was capitão de mar e guerra Luís Seguin Deshon, was cruising in the Mediterranean.
+On 8 May, the frigate Nossa Senhora do Bom Despacho, nicknamed the Cisne ("Swan"), of 36 guns and 300 men of garrison, commanded by the capitão de mar e guerra Luís Seguin Deshon, was cruising in the Mediterranean.

 Action

 Raïs Hamidou, who was commanding a frigate armed with 40–44 guns in the Mediterranean, encountered a Portuguese frigate with 36–44 guns and a crew of 282–300 men.

 Employing a ruse de guerre, Hamidou put an English flag he had captured onto his ship, tricking the Portuguese into believing they were facing an English ship, and approached the Cisne from windward, making signals that he wanted to communicate with her.
 Confident, the Portuguese let her approach without taking any precautions.
 Suddenly the xebec-frigate, supposedly English but in reality Algerian, approached directly the Portuguese frigate, anchored, and fired one or two artillery volleys, at the same time that its garrison launched itself into boarding, making a terrible tumult.
 The combat only lasted around an hour and a half.

 Caught completely by surprise, the Portuguese could offer little resistance.
 The commander and some of the crew were killed.
 The remaining officers, soldiers and sailors were taken prisoner (or enslaved) and taken to Algiers along with the ship, while the cannons and the frigate were incorporated into the Algerian Navy.
-The frigate's name was changed from Cisne ("Swan") to El Portukiza ("The Portuguese").
+The frigate's name was changed from Cisne to El Portukiza ("The Portuguese").